-On December 14, 2016, Cohen Milstein and several other firms filed a consolidated civil RICO class action complaint on behalf of plaintiffs including Cohen Milstein’s client, New York Hotel Trades Council & Hotel Association of New York City, Inc. Health Benefits Fund (“NYHTC”), in the U.S. District Court, District of New Jersey, against Valeant Pharmaceuticals International Inc., Andrew Davenport, who had been chief executive of the specialty pharmacy Philidor RX Services LLC, and Matthew Davenport, who allegedly held himself out as Philidor’s CEO in documents filed with the California State Board of Pharmacy.
-The proposed class action alleges that the company’s relationship with specialty mail-order pharmacy Philidor was illegal and allowed Valeant to overcharge and wrongly charge third-party payors (“TPPs”) for prescription drugs in violation of the Racketeer Influenced and Corrupt Organizations Act and the New York Consumer Protection Act.
+On August 17, 2021, the Honorable M. Dennis Cavanaugh of the United States District Court for the District of New Jersey granted preliminary approval of a $23 million cash settlement against Valeant Pharmaceuticals International Inc., as well as a $125,000 cash settlement against specialty pharmacy Philidor RX Services LLC, Andrew Davenport, the former chief executive of Philidor RX Services, and the Estate of Matthew Davenport, who allegedly held himself out as Philidor’s CEO in documents filed with the California State Board of Pharmacy, for their roles in an alleged illegal business scheme whereby Philidor, a specialty mail-order pharmacy, allowed Valeant to overcharge and wrongly charge third-party payors (“TPPs”) for prescription drugs in violation of the Racketeer Influenced and Corrupt Organizations Act and the New York Consumer Protection Act.

-This civil RICO class action arises from a fraudulent scheme perpetrated by Valeant, its top executives, and Defendants Andrew and Matthew S. Davenport, co-conspirators at Philidor, a specialty pharmacy, to use a secret network of captive pharmacies to shield Valeant drugs from competition, fraudulently inflate the prices of Valeant products, and artificially boost Valeant’s sales.
+This civil RICO class action was first filed in May 2016 before the United States District Court for the District of New Jersey and arises from a fraudulent scheme perpetrated by Valeant, its top executives, and Andrew and Matthew S. Davenport, co-conspirators at Philidor, a specialty pharmacy, to use a secret network of captive pharmacies to shield Valeant drugs from competition, fraudulently inflate the prices of Valeant products, and artificially boost Valeant’s sales.
 Valeant and its secret network of pharmacies and shell corporations named after various chess strategies were created and controlled by the Defendants for the purpose of selling Valeant drugs (the “Valeant Enterprise”) and provided a platform through which Defendants implemented the aforementioned fraudulent practices.
 The Valeant Enterprise’s misconduct was so vast in execution that media and commentators have dubbed it the “Pharmaceutical Enron.”

-Shortly after Valeant’s relationship with Philidor was revealed, the three largest pharmacy benefit managers in the United States, CVS Health Corp., Express Scripts Holding Co., and UnitedHealth Group Inc.’s OptumRx, all announced that they were dropping Philidor from their networks.
+Shortly after Valeant’s relationship with Philidor was revealed, the three largest PBMs in the United States, CVS Health Corp., Express Scripts Holding Co., and UnitedHealth Group Inc.’s OptumRx, all announced that they were dropping Philidor from their networks.
 On October 30, 2015, after the disclosure of the Valeant-Philidor relationship and the existence of Valeant’s captive pharmacy network, Valeant announced that it had terminated its relationship with Philidor.
-Valeant also announced in October 2015, that it had received a subpoena issued as part of a criminal investigation into possible violations of federal health-care laws.
+Valeant also announced, in October 2015, that it had received a subpoena issued as part of a criminal investigation into possible violations of federal healthcare laws.
 In March 2016, Pearson, Valeant’s CEO during the Class Period, was forced to resign as a result of numerous government investigations, as well as investor and public scrutiny into Valeant’s misconduct.

-The case name is: In re Valeant Pharmaceuticals International, Inc. Third-Party Payor Litigation, Case No. 16-3087 (MAS)(LHG), U.S. District Court for the Southern District of New York.
+The case is In re Valeant Pharmaceuticals International, Inc. Third-Party Payor Litigation, Case No. 16-3087 (MAS)(LHG), U.S. District Court for the District of New Jersey.